BeamMeUpSkoty/VibeChecker/README.md

 * **TAMA**: Uniform, transcript-independent analysis; ideal when turn boundaries are unreliable.
 * **HYBRID**: Utterance-grounded dynamic analysis; use when prosody at the utterance scale matters.

-Configure specifics—window size, hop length, thresholds—via the `AccomConfig` class.—window size, hop length, thresholds—via the `AccomConfig` class.
+Configure specifics—window size, hop length, thresholds—via the `AccomConfig` class.

 ---